 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) An endocrinology, diabetes and metabolism fellowship must function as an integral part of an ACGME-accredited residency in internal medicine.
-(Core) - I.B.1.b)
+(Core) - I.B.1.a) An accredited pediatric hospital medicine program must be an integral part of a core pediatric residency program, and should be sponsored by the same ACGME-accredited Sponsoring Institution.
+(Core)